 - Level 3.
 This course goes in-depth into the tasting and assessing of wine.
 There is also a survey of viticulture and winemaking practices throughout the world.

 - Level 4.
 Completing this diploma will take longer than two years to complete.
-This certification covers wine production, sparkling and fortified wines, the business side of wine as well as blind tastings.
+This certification covers wine production, sparkling and fortified wines, the business side of wine, and blind tastings.

-While both WSET and CMS evolved in Europe, the NWS had its start in the United States.
+While WSET and CMS evolved in Europe, the National Wine School started in the United States.
 This school does not attempt to train people for restaurants but acts more like a liberal arts college for the wine trade.
-Only accredited wine schools and universities offer their programs; however, they do offer many of their programs online.
+Only accredited wine schools and universities offer their programs; however, they offer many online programs.

 - Level 1, Introduction to Wine.
 A six-week online wine course.